maxthedog21/ticktacktoe/README.md

 ## Instalation

-clone repo and run it locally as a spring project and load up http://localhost:8080 to enter the game queue.
+clone repo and run "npm run build" in the FrontEnd directory and then run the spring project and go to localhost:8080.